ABAI Accredited Programs

 Doctoral

-Program: PhD in Behavior Analysis from the Department of Psychology (1998–2025)
+Program: PhD in Behavior Analysis (1998–2032)

-Accreditation Status: Accredited through December 31, 2025
+Accreditation Status: Accredited through December 31, 2032

 Accreditation Board Notification Letter: Board's Decision Notification - Doctoral Program

-Outcome Data: 2015 - 2023
+Outcome Data: 2015 - 2024

 Program Mission: The Behavior Analysis (BA) graduate programs provide intense training in the conceptual, basic, and applied foundations of behavior analysis.
 In addition to giving students substantial training in a core specialty area (e.g., autism and developmental disabilities, health or safety, behavioral pharmacology, experimental analysis of behavior, or behavioral neuroscience), the program exposes students to a broad range of applied and experimental areas through coursework, research, and applied experiences.
+The Doctor of Philosophy program in behavior analysis inthe Department of Psychology at Western Michigan University prepares students for roles as professors and researchers in college and university settings, researchers in government or business settings, or systems-oriented applied positions in the human services.

 Masters

-Program: MA in Behavior Analysis from the Department of Psychology (1998–2025)
+Program: MA in Behavior Analysis (1998–2032)

-Accreditation Status: Accredited through December 31, 2025
+Accreditation Status: Accredited through December 31, 2032

 Accreditation Board Notification Letter: Board's Decision Notification - Master's Program

-Outcome Data: 2015 - 2023
+Outcome Data: 2015 - 2024

 Program Mission: The Behavior Analysis (BA) graduate programs provide intense training in the conceptual, basic, and applied foundations of behavior analysis.
 In addition to giving students substantial training in a core specialty area (e.g., autism and developmental disabilities, health or safety, behavioral pharmacology, experimental analysis of behavior, or behavioral neuroscience), the program exposes students to a broad range of applied and experimental areas through coursework, research, and applied experiences.
+The Master of Arts in behavior analysis in the Department of Psychology at Western Michigan University prepares students for doctoral study work or employment at the M.A. level in developmental disabilities, mental illness, substance abuse, education, government, and business and industry.

-Contact: Dr. Al Poling
+Dr. Al Poling